JPyke3/mbp-manjaro/README.md

 9. Click Manual Partitioning
 10. Click on `/dev/nvme0n1p1` then press edit at the bottom of the install window, change the Change the Mount Point: `/boot`, after that click okay.
 11. Usually, the MacOS partition is mounted to `/dev/nvme0n1p2` (Double check this, the Installer should recognize this partition as an `Apple APFS` Partition).
 Ignore the MacOS partition.
-13. Delete the partition you created before, this is usually mounted to `/dev/nvme0n1p3`.
+12. Delete the partition you created before, this is usually mounted to `/dev/nvme0n1p3`.
-14. These next steps involve partitioning the `/`(Root) and `/home`(Home) partitions of your Linux filesystem, if you know what you are doing feel free to skip to the next step (15).
+13. These next steps involve partitioning the `/`(Root) and `/home`(Home) partitions of your Linux filesystem, if you know what you are doing feel free to skip to the next step (15).

-   a.
-Create a `51200 MiB` partition with `ext4` as the file system.
+  - Create a `51200 MiB` partition with `ext4` as the file system.
 Change the mount point to `/` and click okay.

-   b.
-Use the remaining disk space to create an `ext4` file system.
+  - Use the remaining disk space to create an `ext4` file system.
 Change the mount point to `/home`.

-15. Click Next, on the next screen a warning will appear about EFI System Partition Configuration.
+14. Click Next, on the next screen a warning will appear about EFI System Partition Configuration.
 Just ignore it and click okay.
-16. Continue the rest of the setup as normal.
+15. Continue the rest of the setup as normal.
 Once the installer has finished do not restart the system.
-17. Open a terminal, and type:
+16. Open a terminal, and type:
 ```
 sudo fdisk -l.
 ```
 The root password is 'manjaro'

-18. Scroll up to the disk named /dev/nvme0n1.
+17. Scroll up to the disk named /dev/nvme0n1.
 Note down the names of the 50G Linux partition and the 300M EFI SYSTEM partition.
 In my case these were mounted at /dev/nvme0n1p1 (EFI System) and /dev/nvme0n1p3 (Linux Filesystem).
-19. Copy this command into a terminal, substitute the two fields in { } with your EFI System and Linux Filesystem names
+18. Copy this command into a terminal, substitute the two fields in { } with your EFI System and Linux Filesystem names
 ```
 sudo mount {Linux Filesystem} /mnt; sudo mount {EFI System} /mnt/boot
 ```
-20. Run this command, take note of the UUID (Note this command has a space in the grep command `"/ "`, It is there for a reason)
+19. Run this command, take note of the UUID (Note this command has a space in the grep command `"/ "`, It is there for a reason)
 ```
 cat /mnt/etc/fstab | grep "/ "
 ```
-21. Open a new terminal, and run this command
+20. Open a new terminal, and run this command
 ```
 manjaro-chroot /mnt
 ```
-22. Run this command to install systemd-boot
+21. Run this command to install systemd-boot
 ```
 bootctl --path=/boot --no-variables install
 ```
-23. and then this one to mask systemd from not touching a EFI var (Causes a kernel panic)
+22. and then this one to mask systemd from not touching a EFI var (Causes a kernel panic)
 ```
 systemctl mask systemd-boot-system-token.service
 ```
-24. Open the file /boot/loader/entries/manjaro.conf in your favorite text editor (If you are a beginner use the command below)
+23. Open the file /boot/loader/entries/manjaro.conf in your favorite text editor (If you are a beginner use the command below)
 ```
 nano /boot/loader/entries/manjaro.conf
 ```
-25. Paste in the block of text below (Note for beginners to paste into a terminal its usually control + shift + v)
+24. Paste in the block of text below (Note for beginners to paste into a terminal its usually control + shift + v)
 ```
 title   Manjaro Linux
 linux   /vmlinuz-5.7-x86_64-mbp